ngnk/IDS-706-Assignment-2/README.md

-# Week 2 Mini‑Assignment — First Data Analysis (Commodities)
+# Week 2 Mini‑Assignment — First Data Analysis (Commodities) - Tony

 A step‑by‑step tutorial README for the notebook **`702_A2.ipynb`**.

 It walks you through what the project does, the dataset it uses, how to set up your environment, and how to run and extend the analysis.

----

-## 1) What this project does
+## 1) Overview

 This notebook takes a daily historical **commodities futures** dataset (e.g., Gold, Silver, Platinum, Palladium, etc.) and shows a complete mini‑pipeline: